 - Left optic tract – contains fibers from the left temporal (lateral) retina and the right nasal retina (median).

-- Right optic treatment – contains fibers from the right temporal retina, and the left nasal retina.
+- Proper optic treatment – contains fibers from the right temporal retina and the left nasal retina.

 - Each optic tract travels to its corresponding cerebral hemisphere to reach the Lateral Geniculate Nucleus (NGL), a relay system located in the thalamus; The synapse fibers here.